AT&T Red River Showdown

 Q. When will the team buses pull up?

-Sooner fans can welcome the Oklahoma football team buses about an hour before stadium gates open.
-Team buses will roll up Coliseum Drive (No. 2 in map above).
+Sooner fans can welcome the Oklahoma football team buses approximately two hours prior to kickoff.
+Team buses will roll up Coliseum Drive to Gate K.

 Q. What items are prohibited at the stadium?